styleguidist/react-styleguidist/docs/Components.md

-# Locating your components
+# Locating your components and organizing your style guide

-## List of components
+## Components

-By default Styleguidist will search component using this glob mask: `src/components/**/*.js`.
-If it doesn’t work for you, create a **`styleguide.config.js`** file in your project’s root folder.
+By default Styleguidist will search components using this [glob pattern](https://github.com/isaacs/node-glob#glob-primer): `src/components/**/*.js`.
+If it doesn’t work for you, create a `styleguide.config.js` file in your project’s root folder.

 If your components look like `components/Button.js` or `components/Button/Button.js` or `components/Button/index.js` (it’s the default behavior, change only if your components are not in `src/components` or files are not `.js`):